vegarant/fastwht/README.md

 `fastwht()` is an in C++ implementation of the fast Walsh-Hadamard transform with bindings to Matlab and Python 2.
-The algorithm perform the transform in-place iteratively in O( N log(N) ) operations.
+The algorithm perform the transform in-place in O( N log(N) ) operations.
 Current version are order of magnitude faster than Matlab's own implementation `fwht()`.
 As Python's NumPy package does not implement this transform, no such comparison have been made for the Python implementation.
 For an thorought documentation of it's usage we refer to Matlab's own [documentation](http://se.mathworks.com/help/signal/ref/fwht.html).

 ### Matlab
-An test of performance can be seen in the image below.
-The test where performed on an Lenovo ThinkPad T440s with Intel(R) Core(TM) i7-4600U CPU and 8 GB of RAM.
+A test of performance can be seen in the image below.
+The test where performed on an Lenovo ThinkPad T440s with Intel Core i7-4600U CPU and 8 GB of RAM.
 The computer where using the operating system Arch Linux.
 The time measurements where performed using Matlab's `timeit()` function.
 ![alt text](matlab/compare_performance.png =200x150)